 To turn an item on, click again, so that a check mark appears in it.
 Click yet

-again to make the checkbox is dashed again.
+again to make the checkbox is filled again.

 is the root scale tone (the C in a Cmaj7/G chord); Suffix